Workflow

 The one-brief-five-creators failure.The agency drafts a single brief and sends it to all five creators in the campaign.
 The five creators deliver five Reels that each match the brief but are structurally too similar, which produces a campaign that the client reads as “this is one creative direction repeated five times, not five different angles.”
 The fix is the per-creator brief angle from stage two, anchored to the creator-fit note from stage one.
 The 15 to 30 minutes per creator of additional brief-stage work pays back roughly five times against the avoided revision rounds.

 The no-revision-cap failure.
 The agency accepts revision round three on the same deliverable.
 The creator margin on the deal goes negative around round three.
 The creator quietly writes the agency off their referral list.
 The fix is the two-round cap from stage four.
 If the deliverable needs a third round, the underlying brief or fit problem has to be addressed at the brief level, not by adding another revision cycle.
-Tucker Ramp campaign ran a structurally similar discipline, per Tucker: every campaign committed to one twist and shipped against it.
+The same discipline shows up in durable brand series: every campaign commits to one twist and ships against it.

 Where a planning-first tool fits